aldercode/100-days-of-code/log.md

 Still busy redoing the @freeCodeCamp Intro to JavaScript challenges to ensure I completely understand them.
 Also completed the HTML Fundamentals course on @SoloLearn (which threw some JS in there too to keep me on my toes.)

 ### Day 9: 22 January
+Worked on some more FCC Intro to JavaScript challenges.
+Finished the first half that I recently decided to redo from scratch and got to tackle a few brand new ones too.

 ### Day 10: 23 January
+Used some of my new-found coding knowledge to make some big layout changes to our (non-tech) company's websites.
+Nice to be able to do these things myself now instead of asking others.
+I only have access to change the HTML, but hey, it's a start.

 ### Day 11: 24 January